heny09/erd/README.md

 If you've used `erwiz` before, you'll notice that the format of the `er` file is inspired by it.
 The `er` format is a bit more lightweight, but its general structure is similar.
+HELLo I was wondering if you could add me to your project, I'm intersted please let me know at hmekonn1@asu.edu